 He relates an anecdote of a brother Bishop, who was at the point of death, and clinging still tenaciously to life, prayed earnestly for a short respite.
 While he was thus praying, and while death was closing upon him, a youth stood beside him, of an aspect noble and heavenly, and such as mortal eyes could scarce behold, except those that were about to open upon another world.
-With an indignant voice and manner, he cried aloud to the dying man; DO YE SHRINK FROM SUFFERING: ARE YE UNWIL-LING TO DEPART: WHAT WOULD YE THAT I SHOULD DO FOR YOU^d?
+With an indignant voice and manner, he cried aloud to the dying man; Do ye shkink from suffering: are ye unwil-LING TO DEPART: WHAT WOULD YE THAT I SHOULD DO FOR YOU'S?
 This rebuke, says Cyprian, could not have been intended chiefly for the dying Bishop, to whom it had already ceased to be of use as a practical admonition; but it was uttered that he might publish it to those whom he should leave behind, and that we might apply it to our spiritual benefit.